vippsas/vipps-developers/settlements/README.md

 have been thousands Vipps payments in one week, there will still only be one payment from Vipps to the merchant.
 A "lump sum", if you want.
 The settlement reports have all the details for each of the thousands of payments.
-Also: There is one payment per sale unit, with its corresponding settlement file.
+Also: There is one payment per sales unit, with its corresponding settlement file.

 ### Reconciliation